Boss2021-eng/Geo-Dev-Lab/week 3/Datanotes.md

 ### 7.5 Fitness for Purpose

-The processed datasets are suitable for:

-* Mapping the administrative structure of Lagos State
-* Aggregating health facilities by LGA
-* Joining LGA-level population statistics
-* Examining health-facility distribution in relation to population
-* Performing exploratory spatial analysis
-* Calculating approximate LGA areas
-* Producing thematic maps and spatial visualisations

-Overall, the datasets are considered suitable for **LGA-level mapping and exploratory spatial analysis** within the scope of this project.
-However, differences in data sources, definitions, and reference periods should be considered when interpreting the results.
+The processed datasets are suitable for the objectives of this study, which focus on assessing the distribution of healthcare facilities in relation to population density across Lagos State.
+They support:

+Mapping the spatial distribution of healthcare facilities across Lagos State Calculating population density for each LGA Determining healthcare facility availability relative to LGA population Comparing population density with healthcare facility distribution Identifying LGAs with relatively high population density but comparatively fewer healthcare facilities Producing maps and statistical summaries to support the spatial assessment

+Overall, the datasets are considered fit for the intended LGA-level spatial analysis.

 ## 8. Limitations